-The Board assesses the performance of the operating segments based on the measure of profit / (loss) after taxation.
+The board assesses the performance of the operating segments based on the measure of profit / (loss) after taxation.
 This measure excludes the effects of non-recurring expenditure from the operating segments such as restructure costs and legal expenses.
-The measure also excludes the effects of equity-settled share-based payments and unrealised gains/losses on financial instruments.
+The measure also excludes the effects of d unrealised gains/losses on financial instruments.
 The results of discontinued operations are not included in the measure of profit / (loss) after taxation.
 This measure is consistent with all prior periods which are presented.

-Transactions within the group take place on an arms length basis.
+Transactions within the Group take place on an arms length basis.